FREQUENTLY ASKED QUESTIONS

 Where are the nearest dog friendly… Beaches?
 Thankfully, we are surrounded by some fantastic beaches, all of which have dog friendly areas.
 Fairbourne is one of our personal favourites, and Barmouth is also a fantastic beach for dog walking.
 The Mawddach trail is also dog friendly, and is accessible direct from our site.

 Eating places?
 Many local pubs and cafes are more than happy to accommodate dogs.
-The George III in Penmaenpool, The Ship in Dolgellau, The Last Inn in Barmouth and The White in Tywyn are all dog friendly and serve good food and drink.
+The George III in Penmaenpool, The Ship in Dolgellau and The Last Inn in Barmouth are all dog friendly and serve good food and drink.

 How do I get to Cader Idris?
 Cader Idris is a fantastic mountain to climb, especially if you have children or aren’t too sure about scaling Snowdon just yet!
 We are a 15 minute drive from the Pony Path up the mountain.
 This path is one of the easiest ways to ascend and descend the summit, and takes around four and a half to five hours to complete.
 If your child completes the climb then we will award them with their very own certificate from the Cader Kids Club too.
 It’s also possible to walk directly from Graig Wen to the summit – allow around 8 hours for the round trip.